Octavius-Dante/Arthelais/ex_15/Readme.md

 </br></br>

-3. No select the item in the table control on the screen it stops at break point
+3. Now select the item in the table control on the screen it stops at break point
 </br></br>
 <img src="./files/ui5e15-3.png" >